Timothy Peters: Racing career

 In 2017, after a normal start to the year, on May 22 after the Charlotte race, Red Horse Racing closed down due to lack of sponsorship, an issue that had affected the team for years.
 This left Peters and teammate Brett Moffitt without rides.
 At the time of the team's shutdown, Peters was sixth in points.
-He drove a single race for MDM Motorsports at Texas Motor Speedway in his last start to date.
+He drove a single race for MDM Motorsports at Texas Motor Speedway.
 Out of turn four on the second to last lap of the race, Austin Wayne Self got loose and hit the wall.
 Self then came back down and hit Peters causing him to spin into the grass.
 The front end dug into the grass and got lifted up in the air.
 The truck then spun 180 degrees, and the front of the truck came down.
 This caused the truck to launch 10-20 feet in the air and land on its roof.
 The truck slid for hundreds of feet and didn't flip back over.
 He was okay after the crash and finished thirteenth.
 Peters drove two races for Young's Motorsports, Las Vegas with an 11th-place finish, and Homestead with a 10th-place finish.

 For the 2018 season, Peters joined RBR Enterprises at Martinsville, finishing seventh.
-He and the team attempted Charlotte too, but rain ended up canceling qualifying, which sent the team home.
+He and the team attempted Charlotte as well, but rain ended up canceling qualifying, which sent the team home.
 It was the first time in his career he failed to qualify for a race.
 In April 2018, he made his Monster Energy NASCAR Cup Series debut at Talladega, driving the No. 92 Advance Auto Parts / BB&T Ford Fusion for RBR.
 He finished 23rd after starting 32nd.
 Peters and the team came back to Daytona in the summer, but failed to qualify.
 In late August, he began racing for GMS Racing in the truck series, occupying the No. 25 entry for the team due to the release of Dalton Sargeant.
 Peters won the Talladega race after avoiding a last-lap crash involving Noah Gragson.